 Shayne Fitz-Coy

-Co-CEO of Sabot Family Companies.
+Co-founder and Co-CEO of Sabot Family Companies.
 CEO of Rustic Pathways.
 Teaches Introduction to Private Equity at Seoul National University.
 Palo Alto and Seoul.

 Shayne Fitz-Coy teaching Introduction to Private Equity at Seoul National University